mcsrainbow/mcsrainbow.github.io/en/2025/09/notes-from-the-crowd-a-study-of-the-popular-mind/index.md

 ## Summary

 Le Bon, through observation and reflection on crowd behavior, argues that the psychology of crowds differs fundamentally from that of individuals.
-In a crowd, the individual loses conscious personality and rational judgment, becoming dominated by emotion, suggestion, and the collective unconscious, which leads to impulsive, credulous, and irrational behavior.

 1. Basic traits of crowd psychology